Governance has been defined in the following terms:

 - considering standards issues

 Complaints that a member has failed to comply with the code of conduct for members are considered by a Code of Conduct Panel.
-If you have any observations or queries on the council’s governance arrangements or you should wish to make any suggestions for improving them, please contact the borough solicitor.
+If you have any observations or queries on the council’s governance arrangements or you should wish to make any suggestions for improving them, please contact us.